-Monthly Exhibit D and E will be submitted by the tenth of each month along with documentation of rental payment, utility payment and security deposit payment (required initially and/or if transferred).
-Individuals must occupy the apartment for a minimum of (20) days in order to receive full reimbursement for the month.
+Monthly, Exhibits D, E, and F will be submitted by the tenth of each month, along with documentation of rental payment, utility payment and security deposit payment (required initially and/or if transferred).
+Individuals must occupy the apartment for minimum of (20) days in order to receive full reimbursement for the month.